qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 the possibility to render the text as 'All uppercase', 'All lowercase' or 'Capitalize first letter'.
 In :guilabel:`Spacing`, you can change the space between words and between individual letters.
-Finally, use the :guilabel:`Blend mode`option to determine how you labels will mix with the map features bellow them (see more about it in :ref:`blend-modes`).
+Finally, use the :guilabel:`Blend mode` option to determine how your labels will mix with the map features below them (see more about it in :ref:`blend-modes`).

 Formatting tab
 --------------